wanhakim/GenAIStudio/README.md

     http://<public_host_ip>:8080
     ```

-## Import and Run a Sample Project
+## Import and Run a Sample Workflow

 Get started quickly with the Studio UI by downloading and importing this [sample workflow](./sample_workflows/sample_project_chatqna.json), which deploys a ChatQnA application.